-Notes on DUMP data
+Notes on Dump data

-- 1. A line is output for every variable, columns followed by slacks. - 2.
-Nonbasic free variables will be output with either LL or UL keys and with Value zero.
+- 1. A line is output for every variable: columns followed by slacks. - 2.
+Nonbasic free variables (strictly between their bounds) are output with key LL.

-Notes on LOAD data
+Notes on Load data

-- 1. Before a LOAD file is read, all columns and slacks are made nonbasic at their smallest bound in absolute magnitude.
+- 1. Before a Load file is read, all columns and slacks are made nonbasic at their smallest bound in absolute magnitude.
 The basis is initially empty. - 2.
 BS causes Name to become basic. - 3.
 SB causes Name to become superbasic at the specified Value. - 4.
 LL or UL cause Name to be nonbasic at the specified Value. - 5.
 An entry will be ignored if Name is already basic or superbasic.
 (Thus, only the first BS or SB line takes effect for any given Name.) - 6.
-An SB line will not alter the status of Name if the Superbasics limit has been reached, but the associated Value will be retained if Name is a Jacobian variable. - 7.
+An SB line will not alter the status of Name if the Superbasics limit has been reached, but the associated Value will is retained. - 7.
 (Partial basis) Let m be the number of rows in the problem.
-If fewer than m variables are specified to be basic, a tentative basis list will be constructed by adding the requisite number of slacks, starting from the first row and taking those that were not previously specified to be basic or superbasic.
-(If the resulting basis proves to be singular, the basis factorization routine will replace a number of basic variables by other slacks.) - 8.
-(Too many basics) If m variables have already been specified as basic, any further BS keys will be treated as though they were SB.
-This feature may be useful for combining solutions to smaller problems.
+If fewer than m variables are specified to be basic, the first basis factorization will detect singularity and insert appropriate slacks. - 8.
+(Too many basics or superbasics) If more than m variables are specified basic, or more than Superbasics limit are specified superbasic, the excess will be made nonbasic before iterations begin.